• Recipes

 *Peas and sweetcorn are particular favourites especially with younger family members.
 Frozen, fresh or tinned peas and sweetcorn can be added along with the butter beans.
 And will give the overall protein content a boost.

-* Mushrooms are a tasty addition simply cook sliced or diced mushrooms along with the shallots and garlic.
+* Mushrooms are a nice addition simply cook sliced or diced mushrooms along with the shallots and garlic.

 Can the shallots be substituted?